reefab/homeassistant-velux/Readme.md

 wifi_password: your_password
 ```

-You'll also probably want to edit `velux.yaml` file and change the name of the blinds.
+You'll also probably want to edit the `velux.yaml` file and change the name of the blinds.

 Run `esphome compile velux.yaml` and the firmware will be available at `.esphome/build/sonoff4chpro/.pioenvs/sonoff4chpro/firmware.bin`.